Roland Levinsky: Personal life

+Career

 Levinsky's initial specialisation was as a paediatrician, and he became a world leader in research on immunodeficiency diseases.
 He worked for several years at Great Ormond Street Hospital in London where he performed Britain's first successful bone marrow transplant.
-Subsequently, from 1990, he served as dean and director of research at the Institute of Child Health of University College, London, and from 1999 until his appointment to Plymouth, as Vice-Provost for Biomedicine and Head of the Graduate School of the college.
+Subsequently, from 1990, he served as dean and director of research at the Institute of Child Health of University College, London, and from 1999 until he moved to Plymouth.

+University of Plymouth

+He was appointed as Vice-Provost for Biomedicine and Head of the Graduate School of the college.
 He had over 250 scientific publications to his credit.

 On his appointment as the University of Plymouth's second vice-chancellor in September 2002, Levinsky set himself to lift the university from its then position as one of the leading post-1992 universities to rival much older and more research-intensive institutions.
 To do so, he was willing to take unpopular decisions, such as the concentration of the university's teaching (outside the health arena) in Plymouth itself, with the closure of its campuses in Exeter, Newton Abbot (the former Seale-Hayne Agricultural College), and Exmouth (the former Rolle College of Education, moved to Plymouth in 2008).

 These moves undoubtedly gave Plymouth more the structure of the longer-established UK universities, and its position in the education media's league tables rose sharply in his period of office.